-Stuffed zucchini is loaded with Mediterranean flavors served in a grilled zucchini boat and drizzled with tahini dressing.
+This Stuffed zucchini recipe is loaded with Mediterranean flavors served in a grilled zucchini boat and drizzled with tahini dressing.
 Savory and healthy, this summer dinner is fresh, easy, and delicious.

 With zucchini season upon us, I decided to make stuffed zucchini.
-Similar to a portobello mushroom, zucchini makes the perfect bowl for an array of fillings.
+Like a portobello mushroom, zucchini makes the perfect bowl for various fillings.
 My stuffed zucchini recipe, however, is loaded with Mediterranean flavors and tastes like heaven.

 How to Choose Zucchini

-Zucchini is extremely low in calories, high in fiber, and had a high water content.
+Zucchini is extremely low in calories and fiber and has a high water content.
 As great weight-loss food, zucchini helps reduce inflammation for optimal health.

 Although larger zucchinis are generally used to make zucchini bread, smaller ones with the blossoms still attached are the best choice for freshness and juiciness for soups, salads, and other meals.
 When purchasing zucchini in a store, choose small to medium zucchini with shiny green skin.
 Holes indicate older, less fresh zucchini.

-Even though Zoodles are usually my “go-to” zucchini staple, I wanted to prepare stuffed zucchini with some of my favorite ingredients.
-Since zucchini is in season, it is a mere .88 cents a pound, which is a reminder to shop for produce in season to save money.
+Even though zoodles are usually my “go-to” zucchini staple, I wanted to prepare stuffed zucchini with some of my favorite ingredients.
+Since zucchini is in season, it is a mere .88 cents a pound, a reminder to shop for produce in season to save money.

 Other Zucchini Recipes